Meet some of our current students. Learn why students chose Hopkins, the research they’re pursuing and their experiences while in the program.

 My academic area of focus is population and health.
 I’m excited to learn about the complex and very human intersections of migration, demographic change, and wellbeing.
 My main research interests are community-based health programs.
 I’m looking to learn more about community health worker (CHW) models to increase patient autonomy and access to care, especially among vulnerable populations.

-Shannon Wood, PhD Student
+Carrie Wolfson, PhD Student

 Abeer Yakzan, MSPH Student